Aranmanai: Plot

 Present: As per Ravi's plan, Ramya comes to meet the possessed Madhavi.
 Selvi, recognising Ramya, tells her all that happened that day.
 It had been Ayyanar and his friends who had stolen and replaced the temple jewellery with fakes.
 When Selvi had touched one of the fakes, she received a premonition and confronted the culprits.
 When they attacked her, she fled to Murali but narrowly missed him.
-Ayyanar and his accomplices, the dead servants, killed and buried her inside the palace.
+Ayyanar and his accomplices, the dead servants, brutally killed and buried her inside the palace.

 Selvi tells Ramya that she intends to live on with Murali in Madhavi's body.
 As that day is auspicious, if Murali and Madhavi get intimate, no one can ever drive her out of Madhavi's body.
 If they cannot consummate their relationship, she will kill Murali so that they will be together in death.
 After hearing the story, Ravi meets a priest who says there are only two ways to stop Selvi: use a powerful emotion to bring Madhavi to her senses or bring Murali to the river junction where a holy ritual will take place, generating a powerful energy that will lay Selvi to rest.
 The palace inhabitants disturb Selvi's attempts to become intimate with Murali.
 Meanwhile, Ravi attempts to find a way to bring Murali to the river junction without tipping off Selvi.
 Meanwhile, Selvi puts Murali into a trance so that she can track down and kill Ayyanar.

 While she is gone, the priest and Ravi try to bring Murali out of his trance and take him to the river, but Selvi returns and attempts to stop them.
 The priest traps her in a fire circle, and Ravi flees with Murali.
 Selvi escapes and follows them, and Ravi's car overturns and falls into the river.
 Selvi tries to drown Murali, but Ravi tells Madhavi is pregnant and brings her to her senses briefly.
 At the same time, the priests complete the ritual at the river, and its power finally severs Selvi's possession.
 Madhavi returns to her senses.
 Selvi disappears, and Madhavi and Murali reunite.
 Ravi also unites with Maya in the end.
 And when they all pose for a photograph in front of the palace, a zoomed-in shot shows a ghostly figure moving near a palace window, implying that Selvi has returned to the palace.